Subscribe To My Newsletter

 So I wanted to share something called the Dreaded Drama Triangle (DDT), a tool developed by psychiatrist Stephen Karpman, because it helps me a lot.

-The three drama personas are Victim, Rescuer, and Persecutor.*
+These personas or roles are called the Victim, Rescuer, and Persecutor.*

 * In this model we’re talking about victimhood and rescuing as a form of identity, not situations in which someone is the real victim of crime, racism, abuse, etc. or when we rescue an animal in need.
 To be clear, this model is never about victim-blaming.

-A quick way to sum up these three personas are:
+A quick way to sum up the vibe of each role is:

 • The Victim: “Poor me, it’s not my fault!”